 OPGC follows nationally recognized guardianship standards.
-All OPGC professional staff are National Certified Guardians, by the Center for Guardianship Certification.
-OPGC follows the National Guardianship Association model practice standards and ethical principles, which hold.
+All OPGC professional staff are National Certified Guardians by the Center for Guardianship Certification(CGC).
+OPGC follows the National Guardianship Association (NGA) model practice standards and ethical principles.

 Oregon has a very high need for and lack of public guardian services.
 In 2012, thePublic Guardian and Conservator Task Force estimated that between 1,575 and3,175 adult Oregonians are incapacitated and need but lack services, and that this population is growing.
 With current resources, OPGC only has caseload capacity for approximately 80 clients.

 When OPGC has open caseload capacity, that capacity is still highly limited and OPGC must prioritizes the cases of individuals at high risk of harm.
 To be considered for Oregon Public Guardianship an individual must fall into one of the three priorities list below:

 1) Individual sat imminent or ongoing chronic risk of serious harm or death due their circumstances and incapacity;

 2) Individuals momentarily safe, but currently held in a medical or psychiatric hospital and unable to safely discharge without the oversight of a guardian;

 3) Individuals currently living in an independent living situation (own home or rental) who will not be able to safely maintain in that living situation on their own, but could continue to do so safely with guardian oversight.